ibm-cloud-docs/vmware/vmware-vsphere-6-getting-started.md

 ### Optional - Installing Add On VMware licenses (NSX, vRealize, vSAN, etc.)

 Now that the VMware environment is up you are ready to continue with the deployment of additional configurations, Guest VMs or VMware Add Ons.
-Licenses for VMware Add Ons can also be purchased via the IBM Cloud control portal and added via your vCenter Console.
-For more information about ordering and managing VMware Add On licenses, see [VMware vSphere 6 Ordering and Managing Licenses](vmware-vsphere-6-ordering-and-managing-licenses.html).
+Licenses for VMware Add Ons can also be purchased via the IBM Cloud control portal and added via your vCenter Console. <!--For more information about ordering and managing VMware Add On licenses, see [VMware vSphere 6 Ordering and Managing Licenses](vmware-vsphere-6-ordering-and-managing-licenses.html).-->

 ## Next Steps
 You now have a basic single-site VMware environment running in an IBM Cloud data center.
 The basic configuration has only a local datastore, making it a simplified configuration that does not contain features such as VMware DRS, HA, Storage DRS, and a firewall.